zencart/documentation/content/user/products/product_info.md

 The product info page also allows you to show the products description and other fields that give more information about the product to your customers.

-The information which appears on the product info page is goverened by the product type and the [product type layout settings](/user/admin_pages/catalog/product_types_edit_layout/) for that product type.
+The information which appears on the product info page is governed by the product type and the [product type layout settings](/user/admin_pages/catalog/product_types_edit_layout/) for that product type.

 Almost everyone uses the product type "Product - General" only, but other